-{shihabur.rahman.chowdhury | jeebak.mitra | mahdi.hemmati}@huawei.com
+{jeebak.mitra | mahdi.hemmati}@huawei.com

 Abstract-5G transport networks will support dynamic services with diverse requirements through network slicing.
-Elastic Optical Networks (EONs) facilitate transport network slicing by flexible spectrum allocation and tuning of transmission configurations such as modulation format and forward error correction.
-A major challenge in supporting dynamic services is the lack of a priori knowledge of future slice requests.
-In consequence, slice embedding can become sub-optimal over time, leading to spectrum fragmentation and skewed utilization.
+Elastic Optical Networks (EONs) facilitate transport network slicing by flexible spectrum allocation and tuning of transmission configurations.
+A major challenge in supporting dynamic services is the lack of priori knowledge of future slice requests.
+As a consequence, slice embedding can become sub-optimal over time, leading to spectrum fragmentation and skewed utilization.
 This in turn can block future slice requests, impacting operator revenue.
-Therefore, operators need to periodically re-optimize slice embedding for reducing fragmentation.
+To address this issue, operators can periodically re-optimize slice embedding for reducing fragmentation.
 In this paper, we address this problem of re-optimizing network slice embedding on EONs for minimizing fragmentation.
-The problem is solved in its splittable version, which significantly increases problem complexity, but offers more opportunities for a larger set of re-configuration actions.
+The problem is solved in its splittable version, which significantly increases problem complexity, but also offers more opportunities for a larger set of re-configuration actions.
 We employ simulated annealing for systematically exploring the large solution space.
-We also propose a greedy algorithm to address the practical constraint to limit the number of re-configuration steps taken to reach a defragmentated state.
-Our extensive simulations demonstrate that the greedy algorithm yields a solution very close to that obtained using simulated annealing while requiring orders of magnitude lesser number of re-configuration actions.
+We also propose a greedy algorithm to address the practical constraint of limiting the number of re-configuration steps.
+Moreover, we present a novel method based on Deep Reinforcement Learning (DRL) for determining when performing re-configuration is most effective.
+Our extensive simulations demonstrate that the greedy algorithm yields a solution very close to that obtained using simulated annealing while requiring orders of magnitude lesser re-configuration actions.
+Finally, we show that by applying the greedy algorithm periodically on the network according to the DRL-based time selection algorithm, a significant improvement in the total number of accepted slice requests can be achieved with only performing a limited number of re-configuration operations.